Scrap and recycling regulation

 Catalytic-converter laws — recent state moves

-A wave of state legislation since 2021 restricts who can buy catalytic converters and how they must be tracked.
-The writer should expand this section with current state-by-state status:
+A wave of state legislation since 2021 restricts who can buy catalytic converters and how they must be tracked:

-- New York — registered dealer requirement, holds
+- New York — registered dealer requirement, transaction holds, mandatory recordkeeping

-- Minnesota, Connecticut, others — variations on the same theme
+- Minnesota, Connecticut — variations on registered-buyer and chain-of-custody requirements

 See also: Recycling Guide → Auto for the converter market context.